Marico Allots 34,423 Equity Shares Under ESOP 2016 as Founder Advocates CEO Tenure Limits

 *this image is generated using AI for illustrative purposes only.

 The combination of progressive leadership thinking and robust employee incentive programs positions Marico to navigate the evolving business landscape effectively.
-As the company moves forward, stakeholders will be watching closely to see how these philosophies and actions translate into Marico's market performance and corporate culture.
+As the company continues to implement these strategic initiatives, stakeholders will be monitoring how these policies translate into long-term performance and corporate culture development.

 Historical Stock Returns for Marico